msveshnikov/learn-czech-autocode/README.md

 This project aims to create a language learning application similar to Duolingo, specifically designed for Russian speakers to learn Czech.
 The app provides an interactive and engaging platform for users to acquire Czech language skills through various exercises and lessons.
+Can be easily adapted for ither language pairs.
+All lessons and exercises are automatically generated.

 ## Features